 Causes for Action

-Any classified employee may be subject to appropriate disciplinary action for one (1) or more of the following reasons:
+Any classified employee may be subject to appropriate disciplinary or job action for one (1) or more of the following reasons:

 Dishonesty, neglect of duty, incompetence, inefficiency or insubordination.

 Reporting to work under the influence of or use or possession of alcohol or controlled substances while on duty, or the illegal use or possession of controlled substances at any time.